brandon-rhodes/fopnp/py3/chapter07/README.md

 You can learn more about the book by visiting the [root of this GitHub source code repository](https://github.com/brandon-rhodes/fopnp#readme).

+Although the scripts in this chapter were written for Python 3, nearly all of them can also be run successfully under Python 2.
+Simply use [3to2](https://pypi.python.org/pypi/3to2) to convert them to the older syntax.
+The two that can run only under Python 3 are the two `asyncio` scripts, because the `asyncio` framework depends upon the `yield from` syntax that was not introduced until Python 3.

 This chapter implements the same network service seven different ways.
 The seven different servers look pretty much the same when run from the command line, which is more or less the point.
 What is interesting about them is how differently they are written while yet providing exactly the same network service.

-Any of the server scripts, when run at the command line, let the single client script — the appropriately named `client.py` — connect and ask a series of questions to which the server replies with answers.
+Any of the server scripts, when run at the command line, will let the single client script — the appropriately named `client.py` — connect and ask a series of questions to which the server replies with answers.

 ```
 $ python3 srv_single.py '' &>server.log &